Tomáš Masaryk: Education

 After grammar school in Brno and Vienna from 1865 to 1872, Masaryk attended the University of Vienna and was a student of Franz Brentano.
-He received his Ph.D. from the university in 1876 and completed his habilitation thesis, Der Selbstmord als soziale Massenerscheinung der modernen Civilisation (Suicide as a Social Mass Phenomenon of Modern Civilization), there in 1879.
-From 1876 to 1879, Masaryk studied in Leipzig with Wilhelm Wundt and Edmund Husserl.
+He received his Ph.D. with a thesis on Plato (Das Wesen der Seele bei Plato.
+Eine kritische Studie vom empirischen Standpunkt, The Essence of the Soul in Plato: A Critical Study from the Empirical Standpoint) under Brentano from that university in 1876, and later completed his habilitation there in 1879 with a thesis titled Der Selbstmord als soziale Massenerscheinung der modernen Civilisation (Suicide as a Social Mass Phenomenon of Modern Civilization).
+From 1876 to 1877, Masaryk studied at the University of Leipzig with Wilhelm Wundt and became acquainted with Edmund Husserl.
 He married Charlotte Garrigue, whom he had met while a student in Leipzig, on 15 March 1878.
 They lived in Vienna until 1881, when they moved to Prague.

 Masaryk was appointed professor of philosophy at the Czech Charles-Ferdinand University, the Czech-language part of Charles University, in 1882.
 He founded Athenaeum, a magazine devoted to Czech culture and science, the following year.
 Athenaeum, edited by Jan Otto, was first published on 15 October 1883.

-Masaryk's students included Edvard Beneš and Emanuel Chalupny.
+Masaryk's students included Edvard Beneš.

 Portico of the University of Vienna's New Aula, where Masaryk studied philosophy.

 Masaryk challenged the validity of the epic poems Rukopisy královedvorský a zelenohorský, supposedly dating to the early Middle Ages and presenting a false, nationalistic Czech chauvinism to which he was strongly opposed.
 He also contested the Jewish blood libel during the 1899 Hilsner trial.

-Masaryk was greatly influenced by the 19th-century cult of science.
+Masaryk was greatly influenced by the 19th-century respect for scientific evidence.
 The 19th century was an age of tremendous scientific and technological advances, and as such scientists enjoyed immense prestige.
 Masaryk believed that social problems and political conflicts were the results of ignorance, and that provided that one undertook a proper "scientific" approach to studying the underlying causes it would be possible to devise the correct solutions.
 As such, Masaryk saw his role as an educator who would enlighten the public from its ignorance and apathy.